There is a limit on the number of bedrooms Housing Benefit will pay for, if you're renting from:

 We will then base your Housing Benefit on the proportion of the rent you are liable to pay.

 You may be considered to have an extra bedroom following a death in your household.

 In these circumstances, the size limit rules do not apply for 12 months, or until you move home, or if there is another change of circumstances (whichever comes first).

-If your landlord is a housing association, they should be able to advise you on the prospects of changing accommodation so you don't have extra bedrooms.
+If your landlord is a housing association, they should be able to advise you on the prospects of you changing accommodation so you don't have extra bedrooms.

-If you are a council tenant in York and you have extra bedrooms or your housing benefit is being reduced, call us to discuss your options.
+If you are a council tenant in York, have extra bedrooms and your Housing Benefit is being reduced, call us to discuss your options.